-To keep the parallelism with the infrastructure, as shown in Fig. 1, we have created our distributed scenario using two separate domains.
-One server emulates the local private network, with different client hosts, a virtual router, and the orchestrator instance.
-Another server emulates a remote data center, with another virtual router (could be multiple), multiple Nginx hosts providing web services, and a local SDN controller managing the connectivity within the data center.
+To keep the parallelism with the infrastructure shown in Fig. 1, we have created our distributed scenario using two separate domains.
+One server emulates the local private network, with different client hosts, a virtual router and the orchestrator instance.
+Another server emulates a remote data center, with another virtual router (could be multiple), multiple Nginx hosts providing web services and a local SDN controller managing the connectivity within the data center.

-Figure 6 shows, as an example, a set of messages exchanged for each required SSH session.
-These messages include first, a key exchange init sequence to agree on the key exchange protocol to be used and, second, a Diffie-Hellman exchange init and reply messages.
-It also includes encrypted packets and UDP messages containing the keys extracted from the emulated QKD systems.
-Figure 7(a) shows the proposed QKD Diffie-Hellman (QKD-DH) group1 as a first choice in the key agreement
+Fig. 6 shows, as an example, a set of messages exchanged for each required SSH session.
+These messages include first, a key exchange init sequence to agree on the key exchange protocol to be used and, secondly, Diffie-Hellman exchange init and reply messages.
+It also includes encrypted packets